Chapter 35 : Confessions Are Awkward Business

 After a moment, she felt a hand on her back.
 “It’s okay,” Lucy said soothingly.
 “It’s okay.”

-It took a good ten minutes for Rose to calm down enough to look up, but Lucy weathered it with more patience than Rose could ever imagine having.
-That was probably why Lucy was the Hufflepuff, and she wasn’t.
+It probably took a good ten minutes for Rose to calm down enough to look up, but Lucy weathered it with more patience than Rose could ever imagine having.
+That was probably why Lucy was the Hufflepuff, not her.

 “So let me get this straight,” Lucy said as Rose blew her nose noisily.
 “You accidentally overheard Scorpius Malfoy telling his cousin - I’m assuming Andrew’s little brother?”
 Rose nodded.
 “Right.
 You heard him saying that he loved you, and you didn’t say you were there, and now he’s mad at you?”